Charles Minnigerode

-After resigning from William and Mary, Minnigerode accepted the pastorate of Merchant's Hope Church in Prince George County where he remained until 1853, when he went to the Freemason Episcopal Church in Norfolk, the largest congregation in the Diocese of Virginia.
+After resigning from William and Mary, Minnigerode accepted the pastorate of Merchants Hope Episcopal Church and Martin's Brandon Episcopal Church in Prince George County where he remained until 1853, when he went to the Freemason Episcopal Church in Norfolk, the largest congregation in the Diocese of Virginia.
 In 1856, he was appointed rector of St. Paul's Episcopal Church in Richmond, Virginia where he served until 1889.

 During his wartime ministry at St. Paul's (which was called "the Cathedral of the Confederacy") Minnigerode baptized Jefferson Davis and officiated the funeral of J.E.B.
 Stuart.
+Minnigerode died on October 13, 1894, in Alexandria, Virginia.
+He was buried in Hollywood Cemetery in Richmond.